crabfeather/dontreuse/README.md

 # doNTreuse

 ### Description:
-doNTreuse.sh is a simple Bash script for examining the extent of NT hash reuse from the result of Impacket's secretsdump.py by outputting a list of groups separated by a delimiter containing all users who share the same password.
-A file of administrator accounts is also provided to highlight those in the output file.<br/>
+doNTreuse.sh is a simple Bash script for examining the extent of NT hash reuse from the result of Impacket's secretsdump.py.
+This is done by parsing all hashes, outputting groups separated by a delimiter containing all users who share the same password, and highlighting all administrator accounts.<br/>

 The tool is built to work with below format, but feel free to customize the regex for your needs.
 ```